microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 ## 🚀Challenge

 In this lesson, you used your cleaned data to build a machine learning model that can predict a national cuisine based on a series of ingredients.
-Take some time to read through the many options Scikit-Learn provides to classify data.
+Take some time to read through the many options Scikit-learn provides to classify data.
 Dig deeper into the concept of 'solver' to understand what goes on behind the scenes.

 ## [Post-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/22/)
 ## Review & Self Study